 Chronic Fatigue Syndrome (CFS)

-- Fatigue, mild to severe that does not improve with rest
+- Fatigue, which can range from mild to severe and does not improve with rest

 - Sore throat